French Riviera Style Guide | What to Wear in the South of France

 French Riviera Style Guide

-Dresses take up minimal space in suitcases, and they’re highly versatile for whatever you may have planned.
-Wear your dresses with flat sandals when you’re in town shopping, then swap out your shoes for espadrilles or heels for dinner.
+Dresses take up minimal space in suitcases.
+And they’re also highly versatile for whatever you may have planned.
+Wear your dresses with flat sandals when you’re in town shopping, then swap out your shoes for espadrilles or block heels for dinner.

-To get a little more mileage out of your pieces, you can also opt for a printed skirt and matching printed top set (like the one above that I wore).
-When worn together, they look like a dress, but you can also pair the skirt with another top for another day.
+To get a little more mileage out of your pieces, you can also opt for a printed skirt and matching printed top set (similar to how I wore the set in the above photo).
+When worn together, they look like a dress, but you can also pair the skirt with a tank top on another day.

 Espadrilles

-Espadrilles were some of the most common shoes, other than sandals, women wear in the French Riviera.
+Espadrilles are some of the most common shoes, other than sandals, women wear in the French Riviera.
 You can wear flat espadrilles for daytime or a heel version for wine tasting or dinner.
-The cities in the South of France are mostly cobblestone, and espadrilles are easy to walk in.
+In fact, the cities in the South of France are mostly cobblestone, and espadrilles are easy to walk in.

 Sandals